George Monbiot: Published works

+In 2024, The Invisible Doctrine: The Secret History of Neoliberalism (& How It Came to Control Your Life), by Monbiot and Peter Hutchison, an American documentary filmmaker and professor at NYU Tisch School of the Arts, was first a film and then the book was derived and published.

 Personal life

-Monbiot has mostly lived in Oxford, but for a few years from 2007, he lived in a low emissions house in the market town of Machynlleth, Montgomeryshire, originally with his then-wife, writer and campaigner Angharad Penrhyn Jones, and their daughter.
-Because his new partner lives in Oxford, Monbiot returned by 2012.
+Monbiot has mostly lived in Oxford, but for a few years from 2007 he lived in a low emissions house in the market town of Machynlleth, Montgomeryshire, originally with his then-wife, writer and campaigner Angharad Penrhyn Jones, and their daughter.
+His new partner lives in Oxford and Monbiot returned there by 2012.
 The couple's daughter, Monbiot's second, was born in early 2012.
 In December 2017, Monbiot was diagnosed with prostate cancer; he had surgery in March 2018.
+In 2022, he moved to South Devon.

 Awards

 In 1995, Nelson Mandela presented him with a United Nations Global 500 Award for outstanding environmental achievement.
 He won the Sir Peter Kent award 1991 prize for his book Amazon Watershed.
 In November 2007, his book Heat was awarded the Premio Mazotti, an Italian book prize, but he was denied the money given with the prize because he chose not to travel to Venice to collect it in person, arguing that it was not a good enough reason to justify flying.
 In 2017, he was a recipient of the SEAL Environmental Journalism Award for his work at The Guardian.

 In 2022, Monbiot was awarded The Orwell Prize for Journalism.